pandeyankitg/google_play_store_data_analysis/README.md

 - Developing free apps with a content rating suitable for everyone is beneficial.
 - The dataset holds immense potential for improving business value and making a positive impact. - - It extends beyond the specific problem addressed in this project, with numerous other interesting possibilities waiting to be explored through further analysis.

-By successfully achieving our project objectives and answering our research questions, we have obtained valuable insights into the Google Play Store apps ecosystem and the trends within.
+By successfully achieving My project objectives and answering research questions, I have obtained valuable insights into the Google Play Store apps ecosystem and the trends within.